| Throughout

 If

-anybody has information for those of the Second World War,
+anybody has information for those of the Second World

 Please

-Note: Every attempt has been made to transcribe this information
+Note: Every attempt has been made to transcribe this

-accurately but there are occasions that the information
+information accurately but there are occasions that

-We do not wish to cause offence to any families of the men
+during transcription.
+We do not wish to cause offence

-detailed here and will change the relevant information when
+the relevant information when informed.

 Also